Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Methodology and tools

 As previously pointed out, each fissile nuclide $i$ can be associated with a corresponding \antinu spectrum $S_i(E_{\nu},t)$ given by the decays of its fission products.
 The spectrum, normalized, can be written as:

 where $A_{i,j}(t)$ is the activity of the nuclide $j$ resulting from the fission of the nuclide $i$, and $S_j(E_{\nu})$ is the \antinu spectrum associated to the decay of the fission product $j$.

 Even if it is possible to get $A_{i,j}(t)$ from Serpent simulations, in this work we decided to build the \antinu spectra at equilibrium (i.e. under the condition that the production rate of a nuclide equals its disappearance), thus removing the time dependence in Eq.~\eqref{eqn:ActinideSpectra}.
-Since transmutation processes by neutron capture can be neglected for most fission product whose \bm decay has decay \bm with a Q-value higher than the IBD energy threshold (1.8~MeV), we can assume that, at equilibrium:
+Since transmutation processes due to neutron capture are relevant only for radionuclides with $\beta^-$ Q-value below the IBD energy threshold (1.8~MeV), we can neglect their contribution assuming that, at equilibrium:

 where $y_{i,j}$ is the cumulative fission yield (CFY), i.e. the probability of production of nuclide $j$ per each fission of $i$.
 Moreover, it is worth noting that most part of \bm decays with Q-values higher than 1.8~MeV are characterized by half-lives much shorter than the typical reactor steady-state operation time, thus the equilibrium condition is quickly reached for most nuclides emitting \antinu detectable through the IBD reaction.
-The adoption of the equilibrium approximation greatly simplifies the computation of $S_i(E_{\nu})$, since the values of $y_{i,j}$ and their uncertainties are tabulated in nuclear databases for fission induced by thermal, fast and 14 MeV neutrons.
+The adoption of the equilibrium approximation greatly simplifies the computation of $S_i(E_{\nu})$, since the values of $y_{i,j}$ and their uncertainties are tabulated in nuclear databases for fission induced by thermal, and fast neutrons.
+The correlations affecting the fission yield uncertainties are not included in this analysis since a complete database is currently missing.

 The other ingredients needed to build the \antinu spectrum associated to the $i$-th nuclide are the \antinu spectra emitted by its fission products.
 For this purpose, we decided to exploit the BetaShape code, developed at the Laboratoire National Henri Bequerel (LNHB).
 This code has been developed to improve the accuracy in the analytical calculations of beta spectra.
 BetaShape takes as input the Evaluated Nuclear Structure Data Files (ENSDF) published in various nuclear databases and provides as outputs the electron and \antinu spectra of any \bm transitions.
 More details on the assumptions and approximations adopted in BetaShape can be found in~\cite{BetaShape_ANewCode}.